dwolfson7789/wdi-al-khwarizmi-2/W01/D01/Assignments/Homework/hw1.md

 ######LINK TO MARKDOWN CHEATSHEET GOES HERE
 If you're interested in learning more about markdown, the cheatsheet contains links to the markdown documentation.
 Feel free to read up on it (if you have time!).

-Going forward, please use markdown for all homework submission unless otherwise indicated.
+Going forward, if you use markdown for all homework submission unless otherwise indicated (when you create the file, use the .md extension), it will make it much easier for your instructional team to read.
 Put your code in code blocks as shown on the cheatsheet, e.g.
 ```javascript
 var isAwesome = function(name) {
   return name + " is awesome!";